tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - IAM authentication can be federated using either SAML (LDAP) or OIDC like Google.
 Another option is to use AWS SSO.
 Cognito can also be used to gain temporary access to AWS.
 In this case, users are defined in a user pool, and identity pools are used to obtain temporary, limited-privilege credentials.

+- Q: What is a proper definition of an IAM Role?
+A: An IAM entity that defines a set of permissions for making requests to AWS services, and will be used by an AWS service (failed)

+- What is IAM credential report?
+IAM Credential Report lists all the IAM users in the current acount.

+- Q: What are IAM Policies?
+A: JSON documents that define a set of permissions for making requests to AWS services, and can be used by IAM Users, User Groups, and IAM roles.

+- Q: What principle should you apply regarding IAM Permissions?
+A: Grant least privilege.

+- Q: What should you do to increase your root account security?
+A: Enable Multi-Factor Authentication (MFA)

+- Q: IAM User Groups can contain IAM Users and other User Groups A: False: IAM User Groups can contain only IAM Users

+- Q: An IAM policy consists of one or more statements.
+A statement in an IAM Policy consists of the following, EXCEPT A: Version (failed)

+- Q: According to the AWS Shared Responsibility Model, which of the following is AWS responsibility?
+A: AWS Infrastructure

+- Q: How can STS help you get some tasks done?
+A: STS (Security Token Service) lets use assume an IAM role in an AWS Account to gain temporary credentials.
+It is active by default in all AWS regions.

+- Q: You have an EC2 instance that has an attached IAM role providing it with read/write access to the S3 bucket named my-bucket, and it has been successfully tested.
+Later, you removed the IAM role from the EC2 instance, but after testing you found that writes stopped working but reads are still working.
+What is the likely cause for this behavior?
+A: The S3 bucket policy authorizes reads (which you can see by selecting the bucket | Properties)

+- Q: You are running an on-premises Microsoft Active Directory to manage your users.
+You have been tasked to to create another AD in AWS and establishes a trust relationship with your on-premises AD.
+Which AWS Directory service should you use?
+A: Use Managed Microsoft AD

+-Q: Your AWS account is now growing to 200 IAM users where each user has his own data in an S3 bucket named users-data.
+For each IAM user, you would like to provide personal space in the S3 bucket with the prefix /home/<username>, where they have read/write access.
+How can you do this efficiently?
+A: Create one customer-managed policy with dynamic variables and attach it to a group of all the IAM users

 ## EC2

+- Q: Which EC2 Purchasing Option can provide you the biggest discount, but it is not suitable for critical jobs or databases?
+A: spot Instances

+- Q: What should you use to control traffic in and out of EC2 instances?
+A: Security Groups

+- Q: How long can you reserve an EC2 Reserved Instance?
+A: 1 or 3 years

+- Q: You would like to deploy a High-Performance Computing (HPC) application on EC2 instances.
+Which EC2 instance type should you choose?
+A: Compute Optimized

+- Q: Which EC2 Purchasing Option should you use for an application you plan to run on a server continuously for 1 year?
+A: Reserved Instances

+- Q: You are preparing to launch an application that will be hosted on a set of EC2 instances.
+This application needs some software installation and some OS packages need to be updated during the first launch.
+What is the best way to achieve this when you launch the EC2 instances?
+A: Write a bash script that installs the required software and updates to your OS, then use this scrip in EC2 User Data when you launch your EC2 instances

+- Q: Which EC2 Instance Type should you choose for a critical application that uses an in-memory database?
+A: Memory Optimized

+- Q: You have an e-commerce application with an OLTP database hosted on-premises.
+This application has popularity which results in its database has thousands of requests per second.
+You want to migrate the database to an EC2 instance.
+Which EC2 Instance Type should you choose to handle this high-frequency OLTP database?
+A: Storage Optimized

+- Q: Security Groups can be attached to only one EC2 instance.
+A: False

+- Q: You're planning to migrate on-premises applications to AWS.
+Your company has strict compliance requirements that require your applications to run on dedicated servers.
+You also need to use your own server-bound software license to reduce costs.
+Which EC2 Purchasing Option is suitable for you?
+A: Dedicated Hosts

+- Q: You would like to deploy a database technology on an EC2 instance and the vendor license bills you based on the physical cores and underlying network socket visibility.
+Which EC2 Purchasing Option allows you to get visibility into them?
+A:  Dedicated Hosts

 - How can you get metadata for an EC2 instance?
 Answer: At the command prompt in the instance, type `curl http://169.254.169.254/latest/meta-data/local-ipv4` for example.